- Bachelor of Arts with a major in French language, literature, and culture

 Placement examinations: A student who has not been granted advanced standing and who wishes to continue in college the language begun in high school must take a placement examination before registration.
 Upon completion of the examination, assignment is made to the appropriate course.

 Note: In general, Romance language courses are conducted entirely in the language concerned.
-Oral comprehension, speaking, reading, and writing are the basis of all courses through FREN 2006 Language, Culture & Society II/ITAL 2006 Language, Culture & Society II/PORT 2006 Applied Portuguese Grammar/SPAN 2006 Advanced Spanish II, with culture integrated from the start as an essential dimension of language acquisition.
+Oral comprehension, speaking, reading, and writing are the basis of all courses through FREN 2006 Language, Culture & Society II/ITAL 2006 Language, Culture, and Society II/PORT 2006 Applied Portuguese Grammar/SPAN 2006 Advanced Spanish II, with culture integrated from the start as an essential dimension of language acquisition.